finos/common-domain-model/README.rst

 .. figure:: documentation/source/product-namespace.png

-**When developing new CDM components, the positioning of those components in the namespace hierarchy must be thought through as part of the design** (or potentially the re-organising of the hierarchy following the new development), to ensure the CDM remains well organised.
+**When developing new CDM components, the positioning of those components in the namespace hierarchy is critical** as part of the design (or potentially the re-organising of the hierarchy following the new development), to ensure the CDM remains well organised.

 The CDM Governance
 ------------------